Australia’s rural women leading the way

 The AgriFutures Rural Women’s Award has gained a significant profile.
 It is now recognised as a program of influence among parliamentarians, industry, media and award alumni.
 Each state and territory winner receives a $10,000 bursary for their particular project, business or program, access to professional development opportunities and alumni networks.
 But most importantly, the award celebrates the vital leadership of rural women.

 The event provides a platform to inspire and support Australian women living in rural and regional areas to use and develop their skills to benefit their industries and communities.

-“This award acknowledges the essential role women play in rural businesses, industries and communities,” says AgriFutures Managing Director, John Harvey.
+“This award acknowledges the essential role rural women play in businesses, industries and communities,” says AgriFutures Managing Director, John Harvey.
 “The night is a celebration of their hard work, and we’re looking forward to showcasing their achievements.”

+Due to COVID, the national Rural Women’s Award ceremony was postponed last year.
+Instead, the 2020 winner will be announced at a ceremony in Canberra this October.
 There are seven Rural Women’s Award state and territory winners vying for the national title.

 Amy Kirke, NT

 Kirke’s goal is to be a positive role model in her community by inspiring women and girls around Australia to seek careers in science, technology, math and engineering (STEM).

 Due to the remoteness of some communities in the Northern Territory, there’s limited specific outreach about STEM.
 This is something Kirke aims to change through her Rural Woman’s Award research project.
 This will see the creation of a program to bring sustainable fisheries and science education to schools in these areas.
 The workshop Kirke has developed, the Totally Territory Science Roadshow, will be ready to be rolled out to schools in Darwin in time for Science Week (August 14-22).